Huaian Jiangsu, China Travel Guide

 Newer buildings, large malls, and high-speed rail stations generally offer better accessibility.

-Download essential Chinese apps like WeChat for messaging and payments, and Didi for ride-sharing.
-These applications are integral to daily life in China.
+Download essential Chinese apps like WeChat for messaging and payments, and Didi for a ride-sharing.
+These applications are essential for daily life in China.